-In most implementations, ElectricFlow is being used in an environment that affects many users.
-We recommend that you test your upgrade on a separate test server to understand all aspects of the upgrade process.
-This minimizes the potential impacts to downstream users.
+In most implementations, ElectricFlow is used in an environment that affects many users.
+You should test your upgrade on a separate test server to understand all aspects of the upgrade process.
+This minimizes the potential impact on downstream users.

-If you are upgrading an ElectricFlow server, it is extremelyimportant that you back up your existing ElectricFlow data before upgrading.
-See ElectricFlow Server Backups on page 11-1for more information about backups.
+IMPORTANT: Before upgrading an ElectricFlow server, you must back up your existing ElectricFlow data.
+See ElectricFlow Server Backups on page 11-1 for more information about backups.